maxrmorrison/melgan-cuda/README.md

 ./build/melgan -i <input_file> -o <output_file> -f <frames>
 ```

-`<input_file>` is the name of a 32-bit floating point file containing the input mel spectrogram.
+ - `<input_file>` is the name of a 32-bit floating point file containing the
+input mel spectrogram.
-`<output_file>` is the name of a file to write the generated 32-bit floating point audio signal.
+ - `<output_file>` is the name of a file to write the generated 32-bit floating
+point audio signal.
-`<frames>` is the number of mel spectrogram frames in the input.
+ - `<frames>` is the number of mel spectrogram frames in the input.

+`test/assets/mels.f32` can be used as an example input file with 887 frames.
+The result should compare equal to `test/assets/output.f32`.

 ### Tests